mimiyin/choreographic-interventions-s19/README.md

          * [Pina Bausch: La Prima Vez](https://www.youtube.com/watch?v=mrHt6Ob9-3A)

 ### Assignment: Study No. 2 Noisy and Circular Pathways
-   * Choreograph a 15-second generative circular pathway in code.
-At least 1 parameter need to change over time.
+   * Choreograph a 15 - 180 second generative circular pathway in code.
+It should be recognizably "circular" movement.
+(Don't let it devolve into noise.)
+At least 1 parameter must change over time.
 Work in pairs.
 You should each choreograph a pathway on your own and then come together to create your final choreography.
 Think about when a circular pathway starts to feel like noise.

    ***